-Number Recommendation should train staff on the with the Day Nurseries Act and any successor legislation that may be passed and will train enforcement continuum from warnings to enforcement staff on this model prosecution, including Bill 10, the Child Care Modernization Act.
-2014 would if passed expand the Ministry of Education's providing precedent cases to ensure more rational powers to support compliance and strengthen oversight of unlicensed child care settings. consistent and coherent This includes expanded prohibitions and duties for child care providers as well as a range of enforcement in the enforcement tools including compliance orders, protection orders, administrative penalties and 70 The Ministry of Threater Sector. restraining orders.
+Number Recommendation RESIDUSE should train staff on the with the Day Nurseries Act and any successor legislation that may be passed, and will train enforcement continuum enforcement staff on this model from warnings to prosecution, including Bill 10, the Child Care Modernization Act, 2014 would, if passed, expand the Ministry of Education's providing precedent cases to ensure more rational, consistent and coherent This includes expanded prohibitions and duties for child care providers as well as a range of enforcement in the enforcement tools including compliance orders, protection orders, administrative penalties and unlicensed child care sector. restraining orders.
 Staff will be trained on the Ministry's expanded powers.
-8/ I ne Ministry of Education should screen all anninents Under the Day Nurseries Act, a Director may refuse to issue a licence based on the past conduct of for licensing under the Day if the licensee or employee of the licensee has contravened any provision of the Act or regulations, or any other Act and/income to the octoblichmost and account of the Act or regulations, legislation to determine if they have previously care agency. contravened the Act through operating an illegal The Ministry will screen all applicants for Day Nurseries Act licences to determine if they have previously contravened the DNA. unicensea aaycare.
+79 The Ministry of Education Under the Day Nurseries Act, a Director may refuse to issue a licence based on the past conduct of should screen all applicants the applicant or any employee of the applicant.
+A Director may also refuse to renew/revoke a licence for licensing under the Day if the licensee or employee of the licensee has contravened any provision of the Act or regulations.
+Nurseries Act or successor or any other Act applying to the establishment and operation of a day nursery or private home day they have previously care agency. contravened the Act through The Ministry will screen all applicants for Day Nurseries Act licences to determine if they have operating an illegal previously contravened the DNA. uniicensed daycare.
 Bill 10, the Child Care Modernization Act, 2014 , if passed, would prevent an individual from providing child care based on their past conduct including conviction of an offence under the new Act.
-The proposed legislation also includes regulation-making authority to expand these grounds.
-In addition, under the proposed legislation, a Director may refuse to issue/renew or revoke a licence based on past conduct.
-The Ministry of Education intends to develop a framework/criteria for considering how to exercise the discretion to refuse to issue/renew or revoke a licence based on a provider's history of violating the Day Nurseries Act or the proposed Child Care and Early Years Act , 2014.
-80 The Ministry of Education should change its licensing Bill 10, the Child Care Modernization Act , 2014, if passed, would prevent an individual from providing child care based on their past conduct including conviction of an offence under the new Act. absent externating or compeliing circumstances, In addition, under the proposed legislation, a Director may refuse to issue/renew or revoke a licence based on past conduct. individuals who have a history of violating the Day Nurseries Act or successor The Ministry of Education intends to develop a framework/criteria for considering how to exercise the discretion to refuse to issue/renew or revoke a licence based on a provider's history of violating the
+The Proposed registation also includes regulation-making authority to expand these grounds.
+In addition, under the proposed legislation, a Director may refuse to issue/renew or revoke a licence based on past conduct The Ministry of Education intends to develop a framework/criteria for considering how to exercise the discretion to return to issue/refreew of revoke a licence based on a provider's history of violating the Day Nurseries Act or the proposed Child Care and Early Years Act, 2014.
+C - L 3 20 - I he Ministry of Education should change its licensing Bill 10, the Child Care Modernization Act, 2014, if passed, would prevent an individual from providing policies to reflect that ching care based on their past conduct including conviction of an offence under the new Act. absent extenuating or In addition, under the proposed legislation, a Director may refuse to issue/renew or revoke a licence compelling circumstances, based on past conduct. history of violating the Day The Ministry of Education intends to develop a framework/criteria for considering how to exercise the Nurseries Act or successor discretion to refuse to issue/renew or revoke a licence based on a provider's history of violating the